vassalord/L1ntupls/README.md

 Run the analysis code:

--for jet and tower efficiency plots (Validation/bin/)
+- for jet and tower efficiency plots (Validation/bin/)

     cmsenv